ActiveCampaign/postmark-wordpress/readme.txt

 1. Postmark WP Plugin Settings screen.

 == Changelog ==
+= v1.13.2 =
+* Fixes error when upgrading by ensuring $postmark is set before trying to load settings.

+= v1.13.1 =
+* Fixes error from using incorrect filter name and mailparse_rfc822_parse_addresses function.

 = v1.13.0 =
 * Adds support for using the wp_mail_from_name filter to specify a from_name when sending.